Pylons/akhet/docs/vocabulary.rst

     A function or method equivalent to a Pylons controller action.
 It takes a ``Request`` object representing a web request, and returns a ``Response`` object.
-(The return value may be different when using a renderer.)
+(The return value may be different when using a *renderer*.)

 View Class (Handler)